Compact objects in Python

 Summary

-Here are some Python object implementations, ranked from more compact to less compact:
+Here are some Python object implementations, ranked from most to least compact:

 - numpy (specific use cases only)